Truck & Bus Driver/Instructor Schools in Wisconsin

 There are 8 colleges in Wisconsin that offer truck and bus driver/commercial vehicle operator and instructor degrees.
 Learn about the most popular 8 below:

-The student to faculty ratio is 13 to 1.
-Students who attend this public school pay an average net price of $11,115.
-Grads earn an average early-career salary of $37,139 after earning their degree at this institution.
+The 2.00% student loan default rate is lower than average.
+Students enjoy a student to faculty ratio of 11 to 1.
+Students who attend this public school pay an average net price of $10,807.

 Truck & Bus Driver/Instructor Careers in WI